dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.md

 ### **Send Emails in Plain Text**

-The programming samples below show how to send a plain text email message.
 The [Body](https://reference.aspose.com/email/net/aspose.email/mailmessage/body/) property, a property of the [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) class, is used to specify the plain text content of the message body.
 To send a plain text email message, follow these steps:

 - Create an instance of the [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) class.
 - Specify the sender and receiver email addresses in the [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) instance.